Gremlins: Critical response

 Roger Ebert approved of the film, awarding it three out of four and declaring it to not only be "fun", but also a "sly series of send-ups", effectively parodying many elemental film storylines.
 In his opinion, Gremlins did this partly through depictions of mysterious worlds (the shop in Chinatown) and tyrannical elderly women (Mrs. Deagle).
 Ebert also believed the rule in which a mogwai cannot eat after midnight was inspired by fairy tales, and that the final scenes parody classic horror films.
 He connected Kate's speech about her father with "the great tradition of 1950s sick jokes".
 Gene Siskel gave the film three-and-a-half out of four, describing it as "a wickedly funny and slightly sick ride", and "a most original work.
 We're aware at every moment that someone is trying to entertain us.
 Playfulness abounds."
+Variety declared, "Make room for adorable 'Gremlins' dolls on the shelves and start counting the take for another calculated audience pleaser from the Steven Spielberg-Frank Marshall-Kathleen Kennedy team.
+But that's all that's here in this showy display of technical talent, otherwise nearly heedless of dramatic concerns."

 Vincent Canby of The New York Times was mixed, writing that the film "is far more interested in showing off its knowledge of movie lore and making random jokes than in providing consistent entertainment.
 Unfortunately, it's funniest when being most nasty."
-Variety declared, "Make room for adorable 'Gremlins' dolls on the shelves and start counting the take for another calculated audience pleaser from the Steven Spielberg-Frank Marshall-Kathleen Kennedy team.
-But that's all that's here in this showy display of technical talent, otherwise nearly heedless of dramatic concerns."
 Leonard Maltin disapproved of the film, and his view was made clear in remarks he made on the television show Entertainment Tonight.
 He called the film "icky" and "gross".
 He later wrote that despite being set in a "picture-postcard town" and blending the feel of It's a Wonderful Life (a clip of which appears in Gremlins) with that of The Blob, the film is "negated by too-vivid violence and mayhem"; giving the film two out of four.
 Maltin later made a cameo appearance in Gremlins 2, repeating his criticisms of the original on film, as an in-joke, before being throttled by the creatures; he later gave the second film a more positive rating, three out of four.